How to get your first job after university

 Once your job and visa have been finalised, depending on the type of working visa, the Department of Home Affairs will specify whether health cover is required or recommended.
 While you are in Australia on your working visa, you will be responsible for all your health costs.
 Your health costs will not be covered by Medicare, Australia's national health system unless your country has a reciprocal health care agreement with Australia.

-Australia has reciprocal health agreements with several other countries, which you can view at Services Australia.
+Australia has reciprocal health agreements with several other countries, which you can view at Department of Home Affairs.

-If your country is not covered by a reciprocal health agreement, Allianz Care provides Overseas Visitors Health Cover (OVHC), which meets the relevant Government health insurance requirements for visas which are subject to condition 8501.
+If your country is not covered by a reciprocal health agreement, Allianz Care provides Overseas Visitors Health Cover (OVHC), which meets the relevant Government health insurance requirements for Temporary Skill Shortage Visa (subclass 482) and Temporary Graduate visa (subclass 485).
+This excludes Value Visitors Cover which does not meet the Australian Government's requirements for adequate health insurance (visa condition 8501).